Connor Joe Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe is hitting .247 with 14 doubles, three triples, six home runs and 22 walks.
+- Joe is batting .251 with 15 doubles, three triples, six home runs and 22 walks.

-- Joe has picked up a hit in 30 of 56 games this season, with multiple hits 10 times.
+- In 54.4% of his 57 games this season, Joe has picked up at least one hit.
+He's also had 11 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.